“The ultimate goal of farming is not the growing of crops, but the cultivation and perfection of human beings.” Masanobu Fukuoka –

 Resources for our men and women in uniform are often difficult to attain and navigate through when they return to civilian life.
 What was once their home can seem as foreign as the lands they are returning from.
-Without the regimented and structured discipline they grew to depend on, re-assimilating can be extremely difficult.
+Without the regimented and structured discipline, they grew to depend on, re-assimilating can be extremely difficult.

-Couple this with physical injuries and mental health issues, and the picture can be startlingly bleak.
+Couple this with physical injuries and mental health issues and the picture can be startlingly bleak.

 Veterans to Farmers offers opportunities for these men and women who have sacrificed so much to be our protectors.
-Our curriculum and community provides ways to recover, learn, and move forward by becoming our providers, contributing to the solution of our aging farmer problem and food insecure nation:
+Our curriculum and community provide ways to recover, learn, and move forward by becoming our providers, contributing to the solution of our aging farmer problem and food insecure nation:

 Colorado State University